Updated in 2023

 Another budgeting strategy for repaying debt faster is to make half-payments every two weeks rather than one monthly full-payment.
 At the end of the year, you will have made 13 full payments, which is one additional payment on the year.
 This is a relatively simple way to pay more annually without straining your income.
 Keep in mind that this requires due diligence and strict budgeting.
 You must remember to make payments every two weeks.
 The biggest risk would be missing a payment out of confusion, which must be avoided.

 While student loans are meant to solve the problem of paying for college, they unfortunately cause problems when it comes to career planning out of school.
 Oftentimes, graduates make hasty decisions regarding their careers and long-term plans in an effort to pay off their loans.
 Student loan repayment is important, but it should be recognized as a short-term challenge.

 Finding the right job is paramount to both your professional and personal development in the long term.
 Furthermore, securing a proper starting salary is instrumental in future financial development as well as immediate student loan repayment.
 Taking the time to find the right career opportunity is incredibly worth it – even with student debt breathing down your neck.
 After finding the perfect job, you have plenty of options when it comes to eventually tackling your student loans.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
-With these tips and guidance, we’ve seen up to a 20% increase in initial screen conversion and up to 80% increase in interview success from our fellows in the program.
+Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
+With these tips and guidance, our fellows have seen their application responses triple and their interview scores double.